Sulla: Civil war

 Sulla crossed the Adriatic for Brundisium in spring of 83 BC with five legions of Mithridatic veterans, capturing Brundisium without a fight.
 Metellus Pius had declared for Sulla even before Sulla's landing in Italy; Sulla's arrival in Brundisium induced more senators to join him.
 Marcus Licinius Crassus, who had already fled from the Cinnan regime, raised an army in Spain, and departed for Africa to join with Metellus Pius.
 Pompey, the son of Pompey Strabo, raised a legion from his clients in Picenum and also joined Sulla; Sulla treated him with great respect and addressed him as imperator before dispatching him to raise more troops.
 Even those whom Sulla had quarrelled with (including Publius Cornelius Cethegus, whom Sulla had outlawed in 88 BC) defected to join his side.

 The general feeling in Italy, however, was decidedly anti-Sullan; many people feared Sulla's wrath and still held memories of his extremely unpopular occupation of Rome during his consulship.
-The Senate moved the senatus consultum ultimum against him and was successful in levying large amount of men and materiel from the Italians.
+The Senate moved the senatus consultum ultimum against him and was successful in levying large amount of men and material from the Italians.
 Sulla, enriched by his previous looting in Asia, was able to advance quickly and largely without the ransacking of the Italian countryside.
 Advancing on Capua, he met the two consuls of that year – Lucius Cornelius Scipio Asiaticus and Gaius Norbanus – who had dangerously divided their forces.
 He defeated Norbanus at the Battle of Mount Tifata, forcing the consul to withdraw.
 Continuing towards Scipio's position at Teanum Sidicinum, Sulla negotiated a truce and came close to persuading Scipio to defect.
 However, one of Scipio's lieutenants seized a town held by Sulla, violating the truce, and negotiations broke down.
 The breakdown allowed Sulla to play the aggrieved party and place blame on his enemies for any further bloodshed.
 Scipio's army blamed their own commander for the breakdown in negotiations and made it clear to the consul that they would not fight Sulla, who at this point appeared as a peacemaker.
-Sulla, hearing this, feigned an attack while instructing his veterans to fraternise with Scipio's newly-recruited army.
+Sulla, hearing this, feigned an attack while instructing his veterans to fraternise with Scipio's newly recruited army.
 Scipio's men quickly abandoned him for Sulla; finding him almost alone in his camp, Sulla tried again to persuade Scipio to defect.
 When Scipio refused, Sulla let him go.
 Sulla attempted to open negotiations with Norbanus, who was at Capua, but Norbanus refused to treat and withdrew to Praeneste as Sulla advanced.
 While Sulla was moving in the south, Scipio fought Pompey in Picenum but was defeated when his troops again deserted.